-Models used for forecasts that depend on the initial conditions might be initialized from observations using different methods.
-Simulations resulting from initializing a model with different methods should be distinguished by assigning different positive integer values of "M" in the "initialization method indicator" ( $i \le M \ge$ ).
+different methods should be distinguished by assigning different positive integer values of "M" in the "initialization method indicator" (i<M>).
 For CMIP5 this indicator might in some cases be needed to distinguish among runs performed as part of the suite of decadal prediction experiments (1.1-1.6).
 The data supplier must assign an initialization method number to each atomic dataset.
 It is recommended that the numbers be assigned sequentially starting with 1.
-In CMIP5 time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these M should always be assigned the value zero ("i0").
+In CMIP5 time-independent variables (i.e., those with frequency="fx") are not expected to differ across ensemble members, so for these M should invariably be assigned the value zero ("i0").
 A key (i.e., a table) that defines the various initialization methods should be made available so that a user can learn which initialization method is associated with each value of M.

-If there are many, very closely related model versions, generally referred to as a perturbed physics ensemble (e.g., QUMP or climateprediction.net ensembles), then these should be distinguishable by a "perturbed physics" number, p < L>, where the positive integer value of L is uniquely associated with a particular set of model parameters (e.g., r3i1p78 is a third realization of the seventy-eighth version of the perturbed physics model).
+If there are many closely related model versions, which, as a group, are generally referred to as a perturbed physics ensemble (e.g., QUMP or climateprediction.net ensembles), then these should be distinguishable by a "perturbed physics" number, p < L>, where the positive integer value of L is uniquely associated with a particular set of model parameters (e.g., r3i1p78 is a third realization of the seventy-eighth version of the perturbed physics model).
 The data supplier must assign a physics version number to each atomic dataset.
 It is recommended that the numbers be assigned sequentially starting with 1.
 In CMIP5 time-independent variables (i.e., those with frequency="rx") are not expected to differ across ensemble members, so for these L should always be assigned the value zero ("p0").
 A key (i.e., a table) that defines the various model versions should be made available so that a user can learn which set of parameter values is associated with each value of L.

 Note that for a single model and experiment (i.e., across all members of the ensemble), the values assigned to N, M, and L (which together define an individual ensemble member) should each be uniquely associated with, respectively, a specific initial condition, initialization method, and perturbed physics version.
 Thus, these numbers will be consistent across all members of an ensemble.
-For example the two different ensemble members, r3i1p7 and r3i1p8, should both be initialized from exactly the same initial conditions using the same method (because the "r and values" are identical) although the subsequent evolution of the simulations will presumably differ since they were produced by two different perturbed versions of the same model.
-There may be cases where "gaps" could be found in the list of ensemble members.
+For example the two different ensemble members, r3i1p7 and r3i1p8, should both be initialized from exactly the same initial conditions using the same method (because the "r" and "i" values are identical) although the subsequent evolution of the simulations will presumably differ since they were produced by two different "perturbed physics" versions of the same model.
+There may be cases where "gaps" could occur in the list of ensemble members.
 If, for example, two different initial condition cases of the first procedure (say, every other case).
 Then the list of ensemble members would look like: r1i1p1, r2i1p1 r3i1p1, r4i1p1, r5i1p1, r6i1p1, ..., r1i1p2, r3i1p2, r5i1p2, ...

 Another requirement for CMIP5 is that each so-called RCP (future scenario) simulation should be assigned the same realization integer as the historical run from which it was initiated.
 This will allow users to easily splice together the appropriate historical and future runs.
+Thus, for example, suppose a 3-member ensemble of historical runs of a model exists, and a single rcp45 simulation was produced, initialized from the third member of the historical ensemble.
+The recp45 simulation would be designated "r3" (rather than "r1"), even though it is the only existing ensemble member, in order to indicate that it was spawned from member 3 of the historical ensemble.
 A similar convention should be followed, when appropriate, with other simulations (e.g., the decadal simulations).